 - An Online Publisher?
 (Citing Facsimiles of Previously Unpublished Pages)

 - Citing Grammaw’s Dish Towel, Other Artifacts, and Sources with Nary a Citation Example

 BONUS: Overcoming Citation Anxiety

 NOTE: The topics will be covered in eighteen sessions (four each day Monday through Thursday and two on Friday morning).
-Although some flexibility in scheduling may occur, regular institute hours are first session at 9:00 a.m., break at noon for lunch, resume at 1 p.m., and end at 4 p.m.
-Homework sessions will commence 4:00-4:30 p.m. on Monday through Thursday, and 8:30-9:00 a.m. on Tuesday through Friday.
-Monday morning begins at 8:45 a.m.
+Although some flexibility in scheduling may occur, the course will follow regular institute hours with a break for lunch, resume at 1 p.m., and end at 4 p.m.
+Homework sessions will commence 4:00-4:30 p.m. on Monday through Thursday, with morning homework review on Tuesday through Friday.